My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 “You chose community college.
 You chose a practical path.
 Practical paths come with practical problems.”

-Dad’s face hardened, like my pain was an inconvenience.
+Dad’s face hardened, like my pain had become annoying.

 “You don’t deserve help just because your sister got it.”